 There are several approaches to displaying superscript and subscript text on the Web, and each have their uses depending on your needs.

-Note: Although some Web standards professionals recommend avoiding these tags, they are an official XHTML standard.
+Note: Although some Web standards professionals recommend avoiding these tags, they are part of the HTML 5 and XHTML standards.

 Many common superscript and subscript characters have their own Unicode entries and entity codes.
 If your Web page is generated from a database or meant to be a searchable archive, the use of Unicode values may be preferable.